Pokémon Café ReMix: Development

 The game was announced during the Pokémon Presents presentation on June 17, 2020.
 On August 18, 2021, it was announced in another Pokémon Presents that it was revamped to Pokémon Café ReMix.

+The game has been receiving constant updates throughout its lifespan and continues to get them as of 2026.

 Reception

 Pokémon Café Mix received "mixed or average reviews" according to the review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.
 It was praised by critics for its art style, deemed "adorably nostalgic" by TheGamer's Abby Espiritu, and also praised by Nintendo Lifes Chris Scullion for its "easy to learn" matching mechanic.
 The game was mainly criticized because it was only playable with touchscreen, making Switch play uncomfortable.
 It was also criticized by Nathan Ellingsworth of SwitchPlayer for "an eventual sluggish pace", and gave the game a score of 3 out of 5.

 The game was nominated for Best Mobile Game for The Game Awards 2020.

 Destructoid rated the game a 6.5/10, stating “There is no getting around that Pokémon Café Mix is one of the sweetest looking games available on mobile platforms.”

 Pocket Gamer rated the game a 3 out of 5, stating “Pokémon Café Mix is a cute puzzle game with an even cuter art style, but that adorable aesthetic can’t mask a simple, but tiring puzzler.”